God Of War Ragnarok: All Secrets & Easter Eggs

 The Chime And Ratatoskr (Image by eXputer)

-Surtr specifically mentions not to tell Sinmara of his death in order to create Ragnarok.
-However, when we go visit the realm of Niflheim again after ending the main story.
+Surtr specifically mentions not to tell Sinmara of his death to create Ragnarok.
+However, after ending the main story, we visit the realm of Niflheim again.
 We can hear Sinmara crying out for Surtr, and that just shows how the feelings of love can surpass even the Nine Realms.
-It is a nice little detail that you might miss if you don’t visit Niflheim after ending the story.
+It is a nice little detail you might miss if you don’t visit Niflheim after the story ends.

 god of war ragnarok secrets